Using Website Design to Increase Sales

 2. Don’t Use Jarring Colour Schemes

 As mentioned above, your website’s chosen colour palette is of huge importance.
 Stay away from bold, headache-inducing colours that don’t complement each other.
-That’s no way to encourage a customer stick around long enough to make a purchase.
+That’s no way to encourage a customer to stick around long enough to make a purchase.

 3. Don’t Use Cluttered Navigation